Death and Life

-Death and Life (German: Tod und Leben, Italian: Morte e Vita) is an oil on canvas painting by Austrian painter Gustav Klimt.
+Death and Life (German: Tod und Leben, Italian: Morte e Vita) is an oil-on-canvas painting by Austrian painter Gustav Klimt.
 The painting was started in 1908 and completed in 1915.
-It is created in an Art Nouveau (Modern) style by use of allegorical painting genre during Golden phase.
-The painting measures 178 by 198 centimeters and is now housed at the Leopold Museum in Vienna.
+It depicts an allegorical subject in an Art Nouveau (Modern) style.
+The painting measures 178 by 198 centimeters and is now housed at the Leopold Museum, in Vienna.

 History

 In 1911 Death and Life received first prize in the world exhibitions in Rome.
 In 1912 Klimt exhibited the painting at an art exhibition in Dresden.

 Further exhibitions of the painting took place e.g. 1913 in Budapest and Mannheim, 1914 in Prague, 1916 in Berlin, 1917 in Stockholm, 1917 / 1918 in Copenhagen, 1918 in Zurich and from 1923 several times in Vienna, 1958 in Venice and 1965 in New York and London.

 Klimt made changes to the painting in 1915, after the first five exhibitions of the painting.
 He changed the background from gold-colored to grey and added some mosaics.